eduquiroz22/my-portfolio/README.md

 - **Tools Used**:
   Python, Pandas, NumPy, multiprocessing package, custom binary search implementation.

+For a detailed description of the work and methodology, please refer to the [documentation here](https://github.com/yourusername/crossmatching_algorithm/docs).

 ---

 ### **[Search for Radio Stars Using the "Image Method" by Adjusting Star Positions to Observation Epochs (Part of Thesis Work)](link_to_project8)**